wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 **Troubleshooting & Further Investigation**

 1. Find the **Queuing Reasons** chart in the **Wavefront Service and Proxy Data** dashboard and look for `bufferSize`.
 2. If you see problems, consider lowering the ingestion rate or distributing the load among several proxies.
 3. In some situations, it might make sense to adjust the `pushMemoryBufferLimit` proxy property.
   * Raising this value results in higher memory usage.
   * Lowering this value results in more frequent spooling to disk.

-### Proxy Queue Issues: Network
+### Proxy Queue Reasons: Network Issues

-If network issues prevent or slow down the proxy as it sends data to the Wavefront service, the proxy queue fills up.
+If network issues prevent or slow down requests from the proxy to the Wavefront service, then the proxy queue fills up because data arrives at the proxy faster than data can be sent to the Wavefront service.

 **Troubleshooting & Further Investigation:**